stepcla/stepcla/README.md

 - @stepcla
-- Interested in Hebrew, Aramaic, Coptic, Old-Norse, Faroese, Pali, Sanskrit, and languages in general
+- Interested in various languages, including Hebrew, Aramaic, and Coptic.
+Also fascinated by the mancala board game Bao la Kiswahili
-- Currently learning Bohairic Coptic and working on translating Hasidic and Kabbalistic texts
+- Currently working on translating Hasidic, Kabbalistic and Coptic texts